 - 9 exhibition halls

 - Operators and suppliers from all over the world

 - Two designated areas for innovators and companies with clean energy initiatives: Innovation Park and Clean Energy Park

-- Access to ONS Centre Court, a conference arena in the exhibition area
+- Access to ONS Centre Court and Technical Sessions, a conference arena in the exhibition area

 - No invitation needed.
-Tickets cost 400 NOK – this gives access to the exhibition all four days
+Tickets cost 450 NOK (incl tax) – this gives access to the exhibition, Centre Court and Technical Sessions all four days

 - Main theme: INNOVATE